scottbrandonmurphy/openmusictheory.github.io/harmonicAnalysis.md

 If the phrase ends with a cadence, identify the *cadential progression*.
 This includes the last chord of the tonic zone, optionally followed by a subdominant chord or zone (most often a single chord), and a required dominant zone (most often a single chord or compound cadence formula).
 Half-cadence phrases end there.
 Authentic-cadence phrases continue on to a final tonic zone (usually a single chord).

 The the **(S) D T** of the cadential progression should be labeled as such.
-Once the cadential progression is identified, everything before it should be analyzed as tonic prolongation.
-Whether it is contrapuntal prolongation, a subsidiary progression, or a combination of the two, it will be labeled **T–––.** (See [Harmonic syntax – prolongation](http://openmusictheory.com/harmonicSyntax2.html) if those terms are unfamiliar to you.)
+Once the cadential progression is identified, everything before it is labeled as tonic prolongation.
+Regardless of whether it is contrapuntal prolongation, a subsidiary progression, or a combination of the two, it will be labeled **T–––.** (See [Harmonic syntax – prolongation](http://openmusictheory.com/harmonicSyntax2.html) if those terms are unfamiliar to you.)

 Thus a phrase ending with a half cadence will have a functional analysis that looks like: